ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 Check the program's behaviour using `dune exec funkt < dune`.

-**Note**: The functor `IterPrint.Make` returns a module that exposes the type of the injected dependency (here first `List.t` then `Array.t`).
+**Note**: The functor `IterPrint.Make` returns a module that exposes the type from the injected dependency (here first `List.t` then `Array.t`).
 That's why a `with type` constraint is needed.
 If the dependency was an _implementation detail_ that is not exposed in the signature of the initial version of `IterMake` (i.e., in the type of `IterMake.f`), that constraint wouldn't be needed, and the call site of `IterPrint.f` would be unchanged when injecting another dependency.

 ## Write a Functor to Extend Modules